THE BATTLE OF ALGIERS

 And yes, the subject-matter, Algeria's fight for independence from France, is no laughing matter, but there's always something rather exhilarating about watching a film that's as good as this one.

-The Battle of Algiers turns out not to have been some massive street combat as I had imagined, but a series of terrorist attacks and reprisals over a period of 12 months in 1956-57.
+The Battle of Algiers turns out not to have been some massive street combat as I had imagined, but a series of terrorist attacks and reprisals over a period of twelve months in 1956-57.

 The film mainly concentrates on this period although it also contains some footage relating to before and after.

 Footage is an apt word because the director, Gillo Pontecorvo, pulls out all the stops to make us think we are watching archival material.
-Black-and-white photography, non-professional actors, documentary-style captions, a newsreel style, they’re all here.
+Black-and-white photography, non-professional actors, documentary-style captions, a newsreel style - they’re all here.

 La Pointe is played by an Algerian, Brahim Hadjadj, who has a haunting face and presence.